maj-biostat/misc-notes/linux.md

 find . -iname "*.pdf" -atime -3 -type f
 # modified in the last 24 hours
 find . -iname "*.pdf" -mtime 0 -type d
+# find and grep
+find -name '*.yml' -exec grep MYVAR {} \+
 ```

+The last command will find, from the current directory and recursively deeper, any files ending with .yml.
+It then substitutes that list of files into the pair of braces `{}`.
+The trailing `\+` is just a special find delimiter to say the `-exec` switch has finished.
+The result is matching a list of files and handing them to grep.

 ### wget